-If you're cooking for one and need to save the pennies, then check out our delicious, nutritious and affordable solo suppers – also ideal for busy weekdays.
+If you're cooking for one and need to save the pennies, then check out our delicious, nutritious and lower cost solo suppers – also ideal for busy weekdays.

-Cooking for one can feel like more trouble than it's worth and it's sometimes tricky to calculate the right portion size.
-When money is an issue, too, motivation can wane.
+Cooking for one may sometimes seem tricky when you’ve got to calculate the right portion size.
+When money is an issue, too, you want to make sure you get things right.
 That's why we've put together a selection of simple, low-cost dishes that allow you to make the most of storecupboard and freezer ingredients without having lots of leftovers.
-From comforting pie and buttery linguine to healthy dhal and ramen, you'll be glad you made the (minimal) effort...
+From a comforting ham pie and buttery linguine to healthy dhal and ramen, you'll have plenty to choose from.

 This nutritious and warming red lentil dhal makes a great budget vegetarian option and is also low in calories.
 Toss the carrots in garam masala for a hint of spice and serve with a little Greek yogurt for a luxuriously creamy texture.